krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 In this post, we introduce the history of the law and the proof techniques that led to its increasingly general formulations.
-Understanding _why_ the law generalizes is key to understanding _how_ to apply it.
+Understanding _why_ the law generalizes is key to understanding _how_ to apply it in more general settings.

 Little’s Law remains a highly intuitive result, remarkably general in its applicability, yet subtle and often misapplied outside its original context.